Why Winter Homebuying Is Hot

 The lack of competition also worked in Jonathan Frank's favor when he bought and sold a home during the winter.

-Frank, a marketing executive for Yamaha Motor Corp., put his two-bedroom detached condo on the market just before the 2014 snowstorm that left Atlanta drivers stranded on roadways.
+Frank, a marketing executive for Yamaha Motor Corp., put his two-bedroom detached condo on the market just before a snowstorm that left Atlanta drivers stranded on roadways.
 But he saw buyers come out after the storm, and the home still went under contract the second week of February.
 They sold it for just $7,900 below asking price.

 As buyers, Frank and his wife, in turn, snagged a home that winter before it came on the market.
 Their real estate agent learned about the brick home with a finished basement in a prime neighborhood for them when the seller was just thinking about listing it.
 The couple discussed a price and went into contract immediately.